thebitmonk/send_post_api/docs/AccountsmtpstatApi.md

 <a name="sMTPStatRouterGetAllAggregateSubAccountSMTPStats"></a>
 # **sMTPStatRouterGetAllAggregateSubAccountSMTPStats**
-> [ModelsSMTPStat] sMTPStatRouterGetAllAggregateSubAccountSMTPStats(xAccountApiKey, sid, provider, opts)
+> [ModelsSMTPStat] sMTPStatRouterGetAllAggregateSubAccountSMTPStats(xAccountApiKey, sid, opts)